carbon-language/carbon-lang/docs/project/principles/library_apis_only.md

 ## Principle

-In Carbon, every public function is declared in some Carbon `api` file, and every public `interface`, `impl`, and first-class type is defined in some Carbon `api` file.
+In Carbon, every public function is declared in some Carbon API file, and every public `interface`, `impl`, and first-class type is defined in some Carbon API file.
 In some cases, the bodies of public functions will not be defined as Carbon code, or will be defined as hybrid Carbon code using intrinsics that aren't available to ordinary Carbon code.
 However, we will try to minimize those situations.